gbif/dataset-category-management/README.md

 ## supported categories

-Currently we only support one category for testing:
+Currently we support the following categories:

 * eDNA
+* CitizenScience

 We are also expected to support the following categories in the future:

-* CitizenScience
 * BusinessSector